Parable #6. Lamp on a Stand #2 (of 2):

 1. Today is “Day #6” in the forty-nine day Countdown to Shavuot.

-2. Today is Six days of the Omer.
+2. Today is Six days in the Omer.

 Haiyom shishah yamim ba’omer.